qorix-group/baselibs/score/utils/design/README.md

 That's why the detailed design does not really cover a static or dynamic design that illustrates the dependency between the single classes of `lib/utils`, but rather how single classes operate.

-## PimplPtr

-Not yet decided if deprecated or not, since it is only used at one location in our code base and its unclear if a big benefit exists from it.

 ## PayloadValidation

 Only one function that is standalone as such.